-(4) ensure the exercise and protection of the person's rights in the services provided by the license holder and as authorized in the coordinated service and support plan.
+(4) ensure the exercise and protection of the person's rights in the services provided by the license holder and as authorized in the support plan.

 Subd.
 2. Service-related rights.
 A person's service-related rights include the right to: